iremonur/BLG561---DeepLearning/Homework I/README.md

 ## **Results**

-Classification is performed with Logistic Regression and confusion matrix is reached on test dataset
+Classification is performed with Logistic Regression and the confusion matrix is reached on the test dataset.

 ![](confusion_matrices/prediction_cm.png)

 ### Related Readings